decentralised-dataexchange/automated-data-agreements/docs/did-spec.md

 ## Abstract

-A Data Agreement exists between organisations and individuals in the use of personal data.
+A Data Agreement (DA) exists between organisations and individuals in the use of personal data.
 This agreement can have any legal basis that is outlined according to any data protection regulation, such as the GDPR.

-This document specifies methods for creating and editing Decentralized IDs (DIDs) suitable for use with Data Agreements connecting Data Protection Impact Assessments (DPIA) to data sharing and exchange.
-It conforms to the requirements specified in the DID specification currently published by the W3C Credentials Community Group.
+This proposal envisions an associated Data Agreement for any personal data usage.

 ## Status of This Document

-Version 1.0
+Version 1.1

 ## Authors
 Mr. George Padayatti (iGrant.io, Sweden)